siderolabs/talos/website/content/docs/v0.13/Reference/cli.md

 ### SEE ALSO

-* [talosctl cluster](#talosctl-cluster)	 - A collection of commands for managing local docker-based or firecracker-based clusters
+* [talosctl cluster](#talosctl-cluster)	 - A collection of commands for managing local docker-based or QEMU-based clusters

 ## talosctl cluster destroy